zerdlg/p4dlg/README.md

 ### Where do we use *p4dlg*?
 ``Though *p4dlg* can be imported and used in script or broader programs, it can also be used interactively in an IPython QT shell (included in this package) where p4dlg is fully baked into it.
 More on this below``

-### Create a new or load an existing connection to a Perforce Journal (or checkpoint).
+### Create a connection to a Perforce Journal or checkpoint.
 ```Python
 >>> from libjnl.jnlIO import jnlconnector